The current and former members of the laboratory are introduced here. Please get in touch if you would like to join us!

 Juha Huiskonen completed his Ph.D. project on cryo-EM of membrane containing bacteriophages in the group of Sarah Butcher at the Institute of Biotechnology in 2006.
-The next three years he was a visiting post doctoral fellow at the Max Planck Insititute of Biochemistry in Munich, in the group of Kay Gruenewald, at the Department of Molecular Structural Biology, headed by Wolfgang Baumeister.
+The next three years he was a visiting post doctoral fellow at the Max Planck Insititute of Biochemistry in Munich, in the group of Kay Grünewald, at the Department of Molecular Structural Biology, headed by Wolfgang Baumeister.
 In 2010, Juha started a research group focussing on virus-host cell interactions at the University of Oxford, Division of Structural Biology, headed by Dave Stuart and Yvonne Jones.
 This research project was initially funded by the Academy of Finland, Medical Research Council (UK), and later by an ERC Consolidator Grant.
-Juha was recruited to HiLIFE as a tenure track Associate Professor in 2017.
+Juha was recruited to HiLIFE as a Tenure Track Associate Professor in 2017.
 In September 2020, Juha started as the Director of the Institute of Biotechnology.
 In May 2021, Juha was also tenured as Professor of Structural Biology at the Faculty of Biological and Environmental Sciences.

 Ilona Rissanen earned her PhD in 2014 from the University of Jyväskylä, Finland.
 Her PhD project in the group of Jaana Bamford was focused on the crystallographic investigation of an extremophile bacteriophage, and incited her lasting interest in the study of viral structures.
 From 2014 to 2017, Ilona was a postdoctoral researcher at the University of Oxford working with Thomas Bowden, whose group investigates the structure and function of viral glycoproteins that are the key determinants of pathogenicity for emerging viruses.
 In 2017, Ilona was awarded Postdoctoral Researcher funding by the Academy of Finland to study the molecular mechanism that govern virus–host interactions of pathogenic hantaviruses.
-Her current research takes place both at the University of Oxford and University of Helsinki.
+In September 2021, Ilona started as an Academy Research Fellow and Principal Investigator at the Institute of Biotechnology.